Your todo list:

 P5- Pull a bulge onto the summit block and pose for pictures!
 20ft of 5.9

-Descent: rap from the 5th chains to the third chains.
+Descent: Rap X3.
+Rap from the 5th chains to the third chains.
 Then rap from the 3rd to the first chains, and once more to the ground.
 All with one 60m rope.
 This is by far the chossiest climb I've done in Maple so be prepared.
 The belay stations are in good locations to miss falling rock but still bring a helmet and be incredibly careful.
 You pass through several seams of rotten rock.
 If you've climbed at Maple much, you will recognize them.
 It will be many more ascents before this route cleans up.
 When it does clean up, it will be a fun route and worth it for the view alone.

 This is the first route you pass, on the far left side of the wall.